cloudfoundry-community/nginx-release/README.md

 A sample manifest is available in the `examples` subdirectory.

+### Jobs

+There are two jobs:

+* nginx: runs the nginx server
+* fetcher: periodically fetches [computationally] expensive pages for the nginx server to server as static pages.
+Discussion of this job is beyond the scope of this document and it can be safely ignored (i.e. you don't need to instantiate the job in the BOSH manifest).

 ### Caveats

 We've only tested on AWS; only works with Ubuntu stemcell (uses `apt-get` to install PCRE pre-requisite).